laurapm/eco-smart-pot/database/schema_design/README.md

 ## Plant

 The main objective of the device is to take care of plants, That is why, all the convenient information must be stored.
-The behaviour of the device will be affected by parameters like the acceptable values of temperature, humidity, etc.
+The behavior of the device will be affected by parameters like the acceptable values of temperature, humidity, etc.